ccsunnyfd/learngit/readme.txt

+That's a test!
-Creating a new branch is quick.
+Creating a new branch is quick & simple.